ujenjt/call-rate-limiter/README.md

 }
 ```

-`objectRateLimit` takes `object` as last argument and return new object with rate-limited functions assigned for same keys:
+You can setup single rate limiter for a bunch of functions with `objectRateLimit` method. `objectRateLimit` takes `object` as last argument and return new object with rate-limited functions assigned for same keys:

 ```javascript
 import {objectRateLimit} from 'call-rate-limiter'